 Laravel for business applications: why we chose it and what we have learned

-When a business application goes into production, it stays there for years.
-The framework underneath it determines how painful those years will be: how quickly new developers get productive, how reliably background processes run, how gracefully the system handles its first 500 concurrent users.
+A business application goes into production and stays there for years.
+The framework underneath it decides how painful those years will be: how quickly new developers get productive, how reliably background processes run, how gracefully the system handles its first 500 concurrent users.
 Framework choice is not a technical preference.
 It is an infrastructure decision with a five to ten year horizon.

-This page explains why we use Laravel for business software specifically, what Laravel development handles that you would otherwise build yourself, how it compares to the alternatives, and the production patterns that separate a working application from a reliable one.
+As a Laravel development company, we use Laravel for business software because it holds up across that horizon.
+This page explains what Laravel handles that you would otherwise build yourself, how it compares to the alternatives, and the production patterns that separate a working application from a reliable one.

 Why framework choice matters for business software